ibexa/documentation-user/docs/personalization/perso_configuration.md

 ## Models

-The **Models** page lists all available models and provides detailed information, such as the scenarios that use each model or when the model was last triggered.
+The **Models** page lists all available models and provides detailed information, such as the scenarios or segments that use each model or when the model was last triggered.
 Models come predefined with the service, based on the arrangements that your organization makes with Ibexa when defining the initial configuration.
 You can request that a specific model is created by contacting customer support.